Infrared Technology for

 (The following article is reprinted with permission

-from THE GAS MONITORING HANDBOOK
+THE GAS MONITORING HANDBOOK

 by Gerald L. Anderson & David M. Hadden, published by Avocet Press Inc in